 Storage

-This Caramelized Shallot Focaccia is best fresh (and still slightly warm) out of the oven.
-If you plan to eat it within 1-2 days of baking, store at room temperature in an airtight container.
-If needed, reheat the bread in the microwave to make it warm and soft again before eating.
+Room Temperature Storage: If you plan to eat it within 1-2 days of baking, store at room temperature in an airtight container.
+If needed, reheat the bread in the microwave for about 30 seconds to make it warm and soft again.

 If your yeast doesn't foam in the first steps of the recipe, that means your yeast is dead (yes, it's a living thing!).
 You should discard the yeast and water mixture and start again with a fresh, new yeast.